pingcap/docs-cn/system-variables.md

 > **Warning:**
 >
 > Currently, cascades planner is an experimental feature.
-It is not recommended that you use it in the production environment.
+It is not recommended that you use it in production environments.

 - Scope: SESSION | GLOBAL
 - Default value: `OFF`